 The number of directors is established by the board and is currently fixed at five (5).
 At this annual meeting, five (5) persons, comprising the entire membership of the Board of Directors, are to be elected.
 Each elected director will serve until the Company's next annual meeting of shareholders and until a successor is elected and qualified.
 Messrs.
-Travers, Russell, Lee and Scott were elected by the stockholders at the last annual meeting.
-Mr. Ruckdaeschel was appointed as a director in November 2012 to replace the vacancy created by Mr. Cecin and is being nominated for election as a director by the stockholders for the first time at this annual meeting.
+Travers, Russell, Lee, Scott, and Ruckdaeschel were elected by the stockholders at the last annual meeting.